LSSTDESC/DC2-production/Documents/conversions/convert_sqlite.md

 ```
 For more information about psql see [https://www.postgresql.org/docs/9.6/app-psql.html](https://www.postgresql.org/docs/9.6/app-psql.html).

+See also [Getting Started with PostgreSQL at NERSC](https://confluence.slac.stanford.edu/x/s4joE), but note that details for authentication in that document pertain to the read-only user account and will have to be adjusted to log in as `desc_dc2_drp_admin`.

 ### Creating the PostgreSQL schema

 From the SQLite table schema make an equivalent .sql file, say called `my_create.sql`, to create the PostgreSQL table.
+(For the time being, "make" probably means "create in a text editor".)
 You can see an SQLite schema from within the SQLite command line program by typing
 ```
 sqlite> .schema
 ```